-- each person or group who is known by us to own beneficially more than 5% of our common stock; - each member of our Board of Directors and each of our named executive officers; and - all members of our Board of Directors and our executive officers as a group.
+- · each person or group who is known by us to own beneficially more than 5% of our common stock; - each member of our Board of Directors and each of our named executive officers; and - all members of our Board of Directors and our executive officers as a group.

+Immediately prior to this offering, we had approximately 50 holders of record.
 For further information regarding material transactions between us and our principal stockholders, see "Certain Relationship and Related Person Transactions."